WFUCSCCho/project-1-part-2-samcho-1/README.md

   a.
 Open “md-equil.slurm” and "md-dyna.slurm" using __nano__.

   b.
 For both files, replace all instances of “[username]” with your username and [ID] with “45S”.
+Also, replace the instance of "[repository-id]" with yours.

 After you’re done, save your changes and exit out of the program.